 - Build your event in the Facebook Events application.

-- Post on event wall and send updates.
+- Post on the event wall and send updates.

 - Invite others to your Facebook event through email.

-- Include the event on your organisation's Facebook page.
+- Include the event on your organization's Facebook page.

 - Share your event on relevant Facebook pages and groups.